1.1.1. School Team Players

 2.12.1.
 Team Communication

-Players/teams must communicate with their opponents through the match chat on Varsity Esports.
+Players/rosters must communicate with their opponents through the match chat on Generation Esports.
 Third party tools such as Discord and social media platforms (Twitter, Facebook, Snapchat, Instagram, etc) are prohibited from being used when attempting to communicate with opponents.

 2.12.2.
 Outside Communication

-Spectators are allowed in game lobbies for the sole purpose of streaming their school team’s match to the School’s Twitch or Youtube channel.
-Spectators streaming the match cannot be a team’s coach or another player on the same roster competing in the match.
-Spectators may not be in contact with the teams while the game is being played.
-All spectator streams must be from the player point of view, or a 3rd person chase cam.
-The use of the skybox camera, director camera, or the point of view of another team’s player is prohibited.
-At the end of the match, the stream vod must be shared with the other team.
+Spectators are permitted in game lobbies for the sole purpose of streaming their school team’s match to the School’s Twitch or Youtube channel, or for recording the match.
+Spectators streaming or recording the match cannot be another player on the same roster competing in the match.
+For the specific Spectator rules per game, please review Section 3 on your game’s rule page.
+At the end of the match, the stream vod or an unedited copy of the recording must be shared with the other team.

 In the incident of a game having a solo spectator position, streaming rights will be given to the home team.

-Students may not at any time stream another player or team’s match on their personal channels.
+Students may not at any time stream another player or roster’s match on their personal channels.

-Any controllers used in official matches must be the proprietary manufactured controllers for the console in question (including accessibility controllers) and cannot be modified in any way, including, but not limited to: trigger mods, sensitive buttons, custom thumbsticks, and thumbstick tension mods.
+Controllers used in official matches must not be modified in any way, including but not limited to trigger mods, sensitive buttons, custom thumbsticks, and thumbstick tension modes.
+SCUF Controllers and Xbox Elite controllers are permitted as long as none of the attachments are used during gameplay.
 For fighting games, all standard fight sticks and controllers are permitted.
 Any hardware with macro functions or on-the-fly profile switching are strictly prohibited.

 2.15.
 Cross-Platform Play